methodphoto/themincricketclub/2025/blagdon-hill.md

 awayTeam: The Min
 location: Sellick's Green
 date: 21/08/2025
 report: Blagdon Hill won the toss and inserted The Min who made 226 akk out in 39.5 overs (40 over).
 Blagdon Hill replied with 130 all out in 26.2 overs.
 result: The Min won by 96 runs
-next:
+next: broadway-and-horton
 parent: 2025 Fixtures
 ---